-UXOUS is the first service offering from UXprobe, a Belgium based company.
+UXprobe is a Belgium based company.
 UXprobe was founded by Paul Davies, an engineer from New York and Jan Moons, a UX researcher from Flanders.

 Paul has more than 20 years of experience in software engineering at startups and large corporations, including a stint working on Excel at Microsoft.
 He has built and lead multiple successful teams.